RPSGT Handbook

 Candidates must complete:

-- A minimum of 1,638 hours of clinical experience that includes on-site polysomnography duties performed as direct patient recording and/or scoring completed within the last 3 years.
+2. A minimum of 1,638 hours of clinical experience that includes on-site polysomnography duties performed as direct patient recording and/or scoring.
+Please note: Effective 7/1/2024 hours change to 960.

 Candidates must submit:

-- Proof of completion of secondary education.
-Proof can include high school or college transcript, or copy of the diploma.
-Transcript does not need to be official or in a sealed envelope.
+1. Proof of completion of secondary education.
+Proof can include high school or college unofficial or official transcript, or copy of the diploma.

-- Verification of Experience proof (see application for details)
+2. Verification of experience proof (see application for details).

 RPSGT Pathway 2: Healthcare Credential